MariaGkoulta/biofitviz/README.md

 ### Target User
 Technogym, a fitness company that manufactures gym equipment, will use Biofitviz to analyze data and tailor workout plans based on user biometrics and exercise preferences.
 Data-driven insights will help identify effective workout plans, improving Technogym’s services and equipment.
 The interactive dashboard with user clusters and trajectory plots can be incorporated into Technogym’s digital platforms.

+## Backend
+In the root directory run:
+'''
+pip install -r backend/requirements.txt
+'''

+Run the flask app:

+'''
+cd ../backend
+python app.py
+'''

+## Frontend
+In the root directory run:

+'''
+cd biofitviz-visualizations
+npm install
+npm start
+'''

+This will start the frontend development server at http://localhost:3000/.